yousef19-meet/y2s18-intro-js-2/README.md

 ## 1 &ensp; Labs

+### 1.0 &ensp; Separation of Concern (`./separation`)
+0. For this lab, you'll be working in the `separation` directory.
+Make sure you are in the right directory.
+1. In `separation.html`, include the JavaScript file `code.js` using a `<script>` tag with a `src` attribute.
+2. In `code.js`, add an `alert` that pops up with your name.
+3. Open `separation.html` in Google Chrome.
+If you see a popup alert, you did it!
+4. Raise your hand and get a checkoff from a TA or Instructor.
+Nice work!

 ### 1.1 &ensp; Object literals and JSON (`./object-literals`)
 0. For this lab, you'll be working in the `object-literals` directory.
 Make sure you are in the right directory.
 Make sure that you are adding your HTML and JavaScript to the correct files - don't add HTML to your `.js` file!
 1. Create an object literal called `me` in `object-literals.js` that represents yourself.
 The object should contain the following properties: